The High-Class Stowaway: How a Multilingual Trickster Rode First Class Without a Ticket (1913)

 "This Is the fellow I took off the Kaiserin Auguste Victoria last December.
 Ha had no ticket but was in the steerage that trip."

 Now Ellis Island hadn't decided what to do with the audacious stowaway.
-He is a good Interpreter, but if he is admitted to the country, the French Line is liable to a $500 fine for bringing an alien stowaway to the United States, and if they deport him, they will lose a first-class interpreter.
+He is a good Interpreter, but if he is admitted to the country, the French Line is liable to a $500 fine for bringing an alien stowaway to the United States.
+If they deport him, they will lose a first-class interpreter.

-It may be the Department of Commerce and Labor will make an exception and remit the fine, allowing Gronberger, the only known stowaway whoever beat the first-class passage in a swell ocean hotel, to stay here.
+The Department of Commerce and Labor may make an exception and remit the fine, allowing Gronberger, the only known stowaway who beat the first-class passage in a swell ocean hotel, to stay here.

 Stowaway Rides First Class On A French Liner, St. Louis Post-Dispatch, Monday Evening, 30 June 1913, p.
 10, c.
 1.